alexdesousa/alexdesousa.github.io/_posts/2020-02-12-skogsra-simplifying-your-elixir-configuration.md

 @spec db_port() :: {:ok, integer()} | {:error, binary()}
 ```

-The type is derived from the default value (in this case the integer `5432`) or the type configuration value (see the previous [Explicit type casting](#explicit-type-casting) section).
+The type is derived from:

+- The `default` value (in this case the integer `5432`)
+- The `type` configuration value (see the previous [Explicit type casting](#explicit-type-casting) section).

 ## Conclusion

-[Skogsra](https://hexdocs.pm/skogsra/readme.html) provides a way to handle your Elixir application configurations in a type-safe and organized way.
+[Skogsra](https://hexdocs.pm/skogsra/readme.html) provides a simple way to handle your Elixir application configurations in a type-safe and organized way.
 Big projects can certainly benefit from using it.

 Hope you found this article useful.
 Happy coding!